alwaysrahul6/RENTED_ROOM/README.md

 - User registration and authentication
 - Room listing and searching
-- Room details and booking
+- Room details and booking.
 - User profiles (students and owners)
 - Image upload for rooms
 - Location-based search